SB 581

 (Senators Becker and Laird)

-Require the Office of the State Fire Marshal to prepare a Wildfire Risk Mitigation Planning Framework every three years to quantitatively evaluate wildfire risk mitigation actions, establish a Wildfire Risk Baseline and Forecast every three years on a statewide level and by county, and submit a Wildfire Mitigation Scenarios Report every year.
+Requires the Office of the State Fire Marshal to prepare a Wildfire Risk Mitigation Planning Framework every three years to quantitatively evaluate wildfire risk mitigation action.
+The State Fire Marshal must also establish a Wildfire Risk Baseline and Forecast every three years on a statewide level and by county, as well as submit a Wildfire Mitigation Scenarios Report every year.

 SB 641